 Initial acceptance of blame and apologizing to another driver may be used as evidence against you at trial.
 Speaking to an attorney as soon as possible after an accident can ensure you’re actions and intent is shown accurately.

 The term “no-fault” is often highly misunderstood.
 It relates to which carrier your claim goes through less than it is about who caused an accident.

 When you’re already dealing with the extra stress and paperwork of an accident, working with an attorney may seem intimidating.
 But the fact is, we’re actually here to streamline that process with you and make it easier.

-Hiring an attorney doesn’t necessarily mean you will have to make a court appearance either.
+Hiring a Florida car accident attorney doesn’t necessarily mean you will have to make a court appearance either.
 An attorney knows all the ins and outs of insurance and appropriate negotiation for an acceptable settlement amount for your case.
 If another driver’s insurance company agrees to pay what your attorney believes your case is worth, and you agree, then your case will not go to court.
 This is what happens in most situations.

 Some cases do require litigation.
 In either situation, hiring a law firm with experience in handling personal injury cases is critical.